- Home

 What noise is a violation?

-Under the ordinance, sounds must first meet the threshold of Noise and this is defined as any specific sound which:
+Under the ordinance, sounds must first meet the threshold of NOISE and this is defined as any specific sound which:

 - is done with such a loud volume, intensity or with continued duration, so as to exceed what is usual, necessary, or normal; or